Aneri's African Library Project for Lesotho

 My recent realization of how kids in Africa are deprived of basic means and need of education is rather dramatic.
 I say that because it is based on the movie that I recently watched on Netflix.
 The movie, "The Boy Who Harnessed the Wind," is not the typical happy go lucky storyline.
 But rather it was a movie based on the true events.
 It was about a boy who had to build a windmill to help his village grow again.
 The movie ties back to the problem of education and having limited access to much needed resources like. fewer books.
 The boy had to go through so much trouble to find the resources he needed to build his windmill.
 He could not even access his school’s library because he did not go to school.
 The boy had to jump through so many hoops to get hold of one book that could help him build the windmill.
 I mean, the only time I can’t access books is when I’m waiting for the book that the author is still writing and has not been released yet!
 And this boy, William Kamkwamba of Wimbe, built a full-size windmill which lead to a successful crop being sown just having access to limited resources.

 After watching this movie, I got to thinking… How can I help?
 What if I could give the gift of books to the kids in Africa?
 There are kids in Africa who do not receive an education or they do not have access to marvelous books like I have.
-I like to give back to those who are not as fortunate as I am.
 I want to make a difference in the world, using books.
 Thanks to my, Northern Girl Scout website, we came to know about the African Library Project and their work in Africa.
 I picked African Library project organization because I think they are doing a fabulous job of building a library in countries in Africa.